almereyda/awesome-starred/README.md

 - [sammacbeth/dat-fox](https://github.com/sammacbeth/dat-fox) - dat:// protocol as a Firefox webextension
 - [jsonresume/resume-schema](https://github.com/jsonresume/resume-schema) - JSON-Schema is used here to define and validate our proposed resume json
 - [hacksalot/HackMyResume](https://github.com/hacksalot/HackMyResume) - Generate polished résumés and CVs in HTML, Markdown, LaTeX, MS Word, PDF, plain text, JSON, XML, YAML, smoke signal, and carrier pigeon.
-- [tutao/tutanota](https://github.com/tutao/tutanota) - Tutanota is an email client with a strong focus on security and privacy that lets you encrypt emails on all your devices.
+- [tutao/tutanota](https://github.com/tutao/tutanota) - Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [littleworkshop/planetarium](https://github.com/littleworkshop/planetarium) - A Firefox 4 demo about the solar system.
 - [micahbolen/demoscene](https://github.com/micahbolen/demoscene) - My own personal demoscene.
 - [cynthiablee/blockchain-to-spreadsheet](https://github.com/cynthiablee/blockchain-to-spreadsheet) - Chrome browser extension that replaces the word "blockchain" with the phrase "multiple copies of a giant Excel spreadsheet."